pivotal/docs-platform-automation/docs/inputs-outputs.md

 #### GCP Shared VPC

-Support for Shared VPC is done via configuring the `iaas_identifier` path for the [infrastructure subnet](https://docs.pivotal.io/pivotalcf/customizing/gcp-prepare-env.html#create_network), which includes the host project id, region of the subnet, and the subnet name.
+Support for Shared VPC is done via configuring the `iaas_identifier` path for the [infrastructure subnet][gcp-create-network], which includes the host project id, region of the subnet, and the subnet name.

 For example: